The Pandemic Is Pushing Scientists To Rethink How They Read Research Papers

 Bloom's job is not to judge the quality of the research.
 That task is left to scientists (and journalists) who read the papers.

-"It takes a large investment of attention and effort to really dig deeply into a manuscript to scrutinize the methods, the claims, and the relationship between the methods and the claims," says Jonathan Kimmelman, a professor of biomedical ethics at McGill University.
+"It takes a large investment of attention and effort to really dig deeply into a manuscript to scrutinize the methods, the claims and the relationship between the methods and the claims," says Jonathan Kimmelman, a professor of biomedical ethics at McGill University.

 He first asks himself a basic question: Can I trust what I'm reading here?